isuruwg/certified-kubernetes-administrator-course/docs/02-Core-Concepts/13-ReplicaSets.md

 ## What is a Replica and Why do we need a replication controller?

+Replication controller can be used in cases where you only have one pod.
+In these cases the Replication controller will bring up the pod if the pod fails.

   ![rc](../../images/rc.PNG)

+Replication controller also helps creating multiple pods for scaling.

   ![rc1](../../images/rc1.PNG)

 ## Difference between ReplicaSet and Replication Controller